 Construction & Demolition (C&D) waste can be generated as a result of new construction, remodel, or demolition projects.
-Any project that generates such waste may require a Waste Management Plan.
+In order to reduce as much C&D waste as possible, the County requires that certain projects in unincorporated San Mateo County that generate such waste file a Waste Management Plan with the Office of Sustainability.

 A Waste Management Plan is necessary to demonstrate compliance with County regulations that require covered projects to salvage, reuse or recycle all inert solids and at least 65% of all of the construction and demolition debris generated by the project.